zackads/jobscrapy/README.md

 ## To-do:

-- Allow user to select different output formats (e.g. CSV);
+- Allow user to select different output formats (e.g. CSV).
 - Allow user to select locale.
-(Current default of Indeed.co.uk doesn't work with 'where's outside the UK, e.g. where = 'Scan Francisco');
+(Current default of Indeed.co.uk doesn't work with 'where's outside the UK, e.g. where = 'Scan Francisco').
-- ~~Make geocoding optional by adding a new arg;~~
+- ✅ ~~Make geocoding optional by adding a new arg.~~
-- ~~Combine three progress bars in to one single progress bar to rule them all;~~
+- ✅ ~~Combine three progress bars in to one.~~
-- ~~Refactor in OOP to make Uncle Bob happy by creating a classes + methods.~~
+- ✅ ~~Refactor in OOP by creating classes + methods.~~